-Design Specifications
+Design specifications

 This bucket filter uses a multi-layered design, with a bed of charcoal "sandwiched" between two layers each of fine sand and gravel.
 The charcoal filter medium used here is a commercial activated charcoal, or filter carbon, which can be purchased in bulk from any aquarium supply shop or via the internet.
 Since the filtered water will be used for drinking, we make conservative estimates about the quantity of filter carbon needed to purify a given volume of rainwater.
-For this design, we assume that 1g of activated charcoal is necessary to purify 1L of rainwater.
+For this design, we assume that one gram of activated charcoal is necessary to purify one liter (1L) of rainwater.
 One gram of activated charcoal is probably adequate to purify 10L of rainwater; our design specifications use the 1g to 1L ratio as a measure of precaution since the water is for drinking, and because charcoal is relatively inexpensive.

-Assuming a household of 5 people and each person's drinking water intake at 2L per day (US EPA guideline), then to purify enough drinking water for a period of 6 months (183 days) requires 1830g (1.83kg) of activated charcoal.
+Assuming a household of five people and each person's drinking water intake at 2L per day (USEPA guideline), then to purify enough drinking water for a period of six months (183 days) requires 1830g (1.83kg) of activated charcoal.
 The density of charcoal is about 500g/L. Thus 1.83kg of charcoal occupies about 3.66L of volume, or a little less than a gallon.
-After 6 months approximately 1,830L have passed through the filter and the charcoal must be replenished.
+After six months approximately 1,830L have passed through the filter and the charcoal must be replenished.

 The filter uses an upflow design for economy of construction and ease of use.
-A single valve installed between the
+A single valve installed between the rainwater collection bucket and the filter bucket controls flow through the system.